Auditing SQL queries from CARTO

 The following examples assume BigQuery syntax and structure, please modify accordingly depending on your data warehouse.

-List all queries performed by CARTO
+List all queries performed by CARTO (last 30 days)

 SQL Example

-Find out which workflows scan more data
+Find out which workflows scanned more data (last 30 days)

 SQL Example